 The growth of low emissions zones in British cities has had some significant effects on the old car hobby.
 Most such schemes allow cars in the Historic taxation class to escape the charge, the effect on modern classics has been significant.

-The recent expansion of the London Ultra Low Emission Zone (ULEZ) has made many interesting older cars uneconomic to own inside the zone, but for a significant number of cars the issue is less clear-cut.
+The most recent expansion of the London Ultra Low Emission Zone (ULEZ) has made many interesting older cars uneconomic to own inside the zone, but for a significant number of cars the issue is less clear-cut – and this looks set to continue with the next expansion of the zone.

 For example, the first Euro 4 approvals were performed in January 2005, yet it didn’t become mandatory for all new registrations until January 2006.
 Plus, as we’ve discovered, there can even be discrepancies between different examples of the same model of the same age.